โ† Back to Home

 • Automate capture (require manual writing)

-• Provide semantic search
+• Provide semantic search or relationship analysis

-Align™ is category-defining.
-The Decision Graph is a new infrastructure layer, not a feature.
+Align is category-defining.
+The Decision Graph is a new infrastructure layer that connects your tools and catches drift before it ships.

 Market Opportunity